teemow/Blog/source/_posts/2001-09-17-from-moby-about-george-w-bush.markdown

-and people are still planning on voting for him.. it boggles the mind. -moby &lt;/I&gt;
+and people are still planning on voting for him.. it boggles the mind. -moby *

 and another post, the next one.

-&lt;I&gt;THE WIT &amp; WISDOM OF GEORGE W. BUSH.
+*THE WIT &amp; WISDOM OF GEORGE W. BUSH.
 All Quotes 100% Authentic:

 &quot;I think we can agree.
 The past is over&quot;